josh-gaby/2fauth-browser-extension/README.md

 The steps are easy so if you want to try it out, you just need to do the following:
 1. Checkout the `password-grant-workflow` branch.
-2. Build the version you want using either `npm run build:chrome` or `npm run build:firefox` and install it in your browser following the instructions below.
+2. Build the version you want using either `npm run build:chrome` or `npm run build:firefox` and install it in your browser following the instructions further down the page.
 3. Change to your 2FAuth instance.
 1. Run `php artisan passport:client --password` from the root folder of your 2FAuth install.
 2. Enter a name for your client.